SummaryRead the full fact sheet

 - a woman has a health condition that makes pregnancy dangerous

-- a couple in a male same-sex relationship wish to have a child using the sperm of one or the other partner
+- a same-sex male couple wish to have a child using the sperm of one or the other partner

 - a single man wishes to have a child using his sperm